SimonUnge/Project-Euler/README.markdown

+#Project Euler problems using Erlang.

-### My solutions to Project Euler problems using Erlang.
+My humble attempt to solve Project Euler with Erlang.